Does TD Bank Offer Free Coin Counting Machines?

-TD is a fantastic bank and not a non-profit and the bottom line is coin-counting machines and the processing of the coin is expensive!
+TD is a fantastic bank and not a non-profit, and the bottom line is that coin-counting machines and the processing of the coin are expensive!
 All you have to do is be a customer!”

 While this move to charge have upset non-customers who use the service every year, TD Bank felt is was the best decision for their current customers.

 When asked why the change was made, a spokesperson for the bank indicated that a number of customers and employees were complaining that non-customers who use the machine were negatively impacting the service (Source: American Banker).